adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-bgp/readme.md

 **Create Local Network Gateway.
 This specifies the prefixes that are allowed to source from Azure over the tunnel to onprem.
 The 192.168.1.1 addrees is the IP of the tunnel interface on the CSR.**
 <pre lang="...">
-az network local-gateway create --gateway-ip-address "insert CSR Public IP" --name to-onprem --resource-group onprem --local-address-prefixes 10.1.0.0/16 --asn 65002 --bgp-peering-address 192.168.1.1
+az network local-gateway create --gateway-ip-address "insert CSR Public IP" --name to-onprem --resource-group Hub --local-address-prefixes 10.1.0.0/16 --asn 65002 --bgp-peering-address 192.168.1.1
 </pre>

 **Create VPN connections**
 <pre lang="...">
-az network vpn-connection create --name to-onprem --resource-group hub --vnet-gateway1 Azure-VNG -l westus --shared-key Msft123Msft123 --local-gateway2 to-onprem --enable-bgp
+az network vpn-connection create --name to-onprem --resource-group Hub --vnet-gateway1 Azure-VNG -l westus --shared-key Msft123Msft123 --local-gateway2 to-onprem --enable-bgp
 </pre>

 **SSH to CSR public IP.
 Public IPs in the below config are an example.**